matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 however, although a visible countdown is recommended.

-Clients should locally remove self-destructing events as if they have been redacted N seconds after first attempting to send the read receipt for the message in question.
+Clients should locally remove self-destructing events as if they have been redacted N milliseconds after first attempting to send the read receipt for the message in question.
 The synthetic redaction event sent by the local server then acts as a fallback for clients which fail to implement special UI for self-destructing messages.